José Brito (Venezuelan politician)

 José Dionisio Brito Rodríguez (born 15 January 1973) is a Venezuelan administrator and politician who serves as a deputy to the National Assembly and former member of Justice First party.

 Biography

 Brito studied Business Administration at the Simón Rodríguez National Experimental University (UNESR).

 He was a member of the Movement for Socialism (MAS) party, and then joined the Podemos party.

-Having lost the race to become mayor of the Simón Rodríguez Municipality in 2004 as a member of Project Venezuela, elected councillor for the in the 2005 municipal elections through an alliance of opposition parties, a position he held until 2008.
+Having lost the race to become mayor of the Simón Rodríguez Municipality in 2004 as a member of Project Venezuela, he was elected councillor in the 2005 municipal elections through an alliance of opposition parties, a position he held until 2008.
 In the elections of 2013, he ran for mayor of the Simón Rodríguez Municipality with the support of the Democratic Unity Roundtable, obtaining 34% and 25,618 votes, losing to the PSUV candidate, Jesús Figuera.

 Under the banner of the Justice First party, he ran in the 2015 Venezuelan parliamentary election as a deputy for the Anzoátegui State, a seat he won for the 2016–2021 period.